LivNLP/CSTS-reannotation/docs/index.md

 ## Hugging Face Hub

-To facilitate community usage and integration, we have published the re-annotated dataset on the **Hugging Face Hub**.
+We have published the re-annotated dataset on the **Hugging Face Hub**.
 Users can easily load and utilize the data directly through the `datasets` library.

 ### Dataset Card